Coding Quests

 push_warning("Unknown effect: " + effect)

-The UI is a Control node that connects to the manager's signals:
+The UI side is one script that listens to the manager's signals and does nothing else:

 GDScript